How Much Does Car Insurance Go Up After a DUI?

 How long does a DUI stay on your record for insurance purposes?

-Most insurers use a look-back period of 3 to 5 years, meaning a DUI will affect your premiums for that period at minimum.
-State DMV records may retain a DUI for 5 years (Florida, Maryland) all the way up to a lifetime (Colorado, Illinois, Texas).
-Even if the DUI remains on your DMV record longer, many insurers stop factoring it into your premium calculation after their look-back window closes.
+Most insurers use a look-back period of 3 to 5 years, meaning a DUI will affect your premiums for at least that period.
+State DMV records may retain a DUI for 5 years (Maryland, Missouri), 7 years (Arizona, North Carolina), 10 years (California, Ohio, Georgia), or even a lifetime (Texas, Colorado, Illinois, Vermont).
+Even if the DUI stays on your DMV record longer, many insurers stop factoring it into your premium after their look-back window closes.

 Do I need an SR-22 after a DUI?

 In most states, yes — an SR-22 is required after a DUI conviction to reinstate or maintain your driving privileges.
-It's a certificate your insurer files with the DMV proving you carry minimum required coverage.
-Most states require SR-22 filing for 3 years.
-Florida and Virginia instead require an FR-44, which mandates much higher liability limits than a standard SR-22.
+It's a certificate your insurer files with the DMV proving you carry minimum required coverage, and most states mandate it for 3 years.
+New York, North Carolina, Delaware, Minnesota, and New Mexico do not use the traditional SR-22.
+Florida and Virginia instead require an FR-44, which mandates much higher liability limits — get the details in our FR-44 guide for Florida.

 Does car insurance cover an accident that happens while driving drunk?

 Generally, yes.
-Your liability insurance typically covers damages you cause to other people and their property — even in a DUI-related accident.
-Insurers classify drunk driving as negligence rather than an intentional act, so they cannot simply refuse third-party claims.
-However, you should expect significant premium increases, potential non-renewal of your policy, and possible scrutiny of collision claims related to your own vehicle damage.
+Your liability insurance typically covers damages you cause to other people and their property — even in a DUI-related accident — since insurers classify drunk driving as negligence rather than an intentional act.
+Collision coverage for your own vehicle may also apply, though some policies include "illegal activity" exclusions that insurers could invoke.
+Expect significant premium increases, potential non-renewal of your policy, and possible scrutiny of collision claims after a DUI accident.